 Make your own emergency home birthing kit and always have it ready in a place that you can access instantly.
 The kit should have items such as:

-- A small blanket to protect them from the cold
+- A small blanket to protect the baby from the cold.

 1. Be Prepared

 Wash your hands and vaginal area clean with soap and have a bucket of warm water at hand.
 Get the room’s temperature up to a comfortable level.
 If it’s cold outside, close the windows to make it cosy.
 The baby needs to be kept warm as soon as it is born.